 4. Find Preferred Coping Skills

-Once the student has practiced different coping strategies, work on narrowing down to the ones they found the most helpful and easiest to apply.
+Once the student has practiced different coping strategies, work on narrowing down to the ones they found the most helpful and most straightforward to apply.

-Thinking of the different types of coping strategies: moving, thinking, calming, and distracting.
-Is there a type that your student seems to need more or respond to well?
+Think of the different coping strategies: moving, thinking, calming, and distracting.
+Is there a type your student seems to need more or responds to well?

 Possible Activities